-- Ensuring or facilitating members' access to the health care system, preventive care, and appropriate treatment interventions. - Assessing each member's health status, including an Initial Health Appointment (IHA) for each new member within 120 days after his/her enrollment (see below). - Providing quality primary care health services. - Initiating and coordinating referrals to specialists or other participating providers as needed. - Assuring that members in your practice are not discriminated against in the delivery of services based on race, ethnicity, national origin, spoken language, religion, sex, age, mental or physical disability or medical condition, sexual orientation, claims experience, medical history, evidence of insurability (including conditions arising out of acts of domestic violence), disability, genetic information, and/or source of payment. - Assuring that no unnecessary or duplicate medical services are being provided.
+- Ensuring or facilitating members' access to the health care system, preventive care, and appropriate treatment interventions. - Assessing each member's health status, including an Initial Health Appointment(IHA) for each new member within 120 days after his/her enrollment (see below). - Providing quality primary care health services. - Initiating and coordinating referrals to specialists or other participating providers as needed. - Coordination of transitional care with the hospital and Alliance teams and, following hospital or facility discharge, provision of post-discharge appointments within seven to fourteen days. - Assuring that members in your practice are not discriminated against in the delivery of services based on race, ethnicity, national origin, spoken language, religion, sex, age, mental or physical disability or medical condition, sexual orientation, claims experience, medical history, evidence of insurability (including conditions arising out of acts of domestic violence), disability, genetic information, and/or source of payment. - Assuring that no unnecessary or duplicate medical services are being provided.
 For additional information about unnecessary or duplicate medical services, see Policy 404-1108 Monitoring of Over/Under Utilization of Services. - Establishing a good medical records system for tracking, recalling, and identifying any clinical problems unique to your patient population. - Determining the number of Alliance members your practice can accept.
 The number of members linked to your practice will be monitored by the Alliance to ensure that members have timely access to care through credentialed providers.
-For more additional information on capacity and capacity monitoring see Policy 300-8040 - Monitoring PCP Capacity.
+For more additional information on capacity and capacity monitoring see Policy 300-8040 Monitoring PCP Capacity.